ahmesaab/nodejs-log-processor/README.md

+Q1,2,6,7 can be found in the code on main.js

 Q3: Do you observe anything weird in timestamps?

 Yes, starting from line 184723 till the end of the file, the timestamp is ubsent in the json.